Self-organized swimming with odd elasticity: Acknowledgments

-{\it Acknowledgments.--} K.I. acknowledges the Japan Society for the Promotion of Science (JSPS), KAKENHI for Young Researchers (Grant No. 18K13456) and the Japan Science and Technology Agency, PRESTO Grant (No. JPMJPR1921).
+K.I. acknowledges the Japan Society for the Promotion of Science (JSPS), KAKENHI for Young Researchers (Grant No. 18K13456) and Transformative Research Areas A (Grant No. 21H05309) and the Japan Science and Technology Agency (JST), PRESTO Grant (No. JPMJPR1921).
 C.M. is a JSPS International Research Fellow (PE20021).
 K.Y. acknowledges support by a Grant-in-Aid for JSPS Fellows (Grant No. 21J00096) from the JSPS.
 K.I., C.M., and K.Y. were partially supported by the Research Institute for Mathematical Sciences, an International Joint Usage/ Research Center located at Kyoto University.
+The authors thank anonymous referees for their useful feedback that helped us improve the manuscript.

 \begin{appendix}